AdobeDocs/experience-platform.en/help/sources/notifications.md

 Follow the steps outlined in the [data ingestion notifications](../ingestion/quality/subscribe-events.md) document to start subscribing to events.

+> [!IMPORTANT]
-> [!IMPORTANT] To receive flow run notifications, ensure that you select [!DNL Platform] notifications as the event provider and **[!UICONTROL Experience Platform Source's Flow Run Succeeded]** and [**!UICONTROL Experience Platform Source's Flow Run Success Failed]** as event subscriptions when subscribing through the I/O console.
+> During the subscription process, ensure that you select [!DNL Platform] notifications as the event provider and **[!UICONTROL Experience Platform Source's Flow Run Succeeded]** and [**!UICONTROL Experience Platform Source's Flow Run Success Failed]** as event subscriptions when subscribing through the I/O console.

 ## Register your webhook

+In order to receive notifications on the status of your flow run, you must register a webhook by specifying a unique webhook URL as part of your event registration details.

 A webhook is a channel that allows for the real-time delivery of information from one application to another.
-To connect a webhook to your I/O Events subscription, visit the [webhooks](https://webhook.site/) and copy the unique URL provided in the homepage.
+To connect a webhook to your I/O Events subscription, visit the [webhook homepage](https://webhook.site/) and copy the unique URL provided.

 ![webhook-link](./images/notifications/webhook-url.png)

-Once you have copied the webhook link, paste the link in the **[!UICONTROL Webhook URL]** textbox in the **[!UICONTROL Configure event registration]** step of the event subscription process.
+Once you have copied the webhook URL, paste the URL in the **[!UICONTROL Webhook URL]** textbox in the **[!UICONTROL Configure event registration]** step of the event subscription process.
 Select **[!UICONTROL Save configured events]** to continue.

 ![register-webhook](./images/notifications/register-webhook.png)